11 Quirky Afternoon Teas In London

 If you are lucky you will be seated near the windows where you will have an absolutely stunning view of the Thames and St. Paul’s across the river.

-Afternoon Tea Bus from Vanessa of Wanderlust Crew
+Afternoon Tea Bus

 If you’re looking for a truly unique afternoon tea experience in London, the Afternoon Tea Bus Tour from B Bakery is a perfect choice.
 You’ll board a beautiful iconic vintage double-decker red bus that has been outfitted with tables, complete with cup holders for your hot tea, and enjoy a ride around the bustling city.